fujimotos/polyleven/README.md

  * Performs computations with the efficiency comparable to the best currently available Python libraries.

- * Is distributed with a permissive license like MIT/X, and hence is easy to embed into other programs.
+ * Is distributed under a permissive license like MIT/X, and hence is easy to embed into other programs.

 Installation